rudnitskih/ucu-adc-coursework/introduction.md

 Our team consists of 3 students who have done following parts:

-- Anatolii Stehnii - has implemented "Negative Weight Cycle Detection" and written "Conclusions".
+- Anatolii Stehnii - has implemented "Negative Weight Cycle Detection" and written "Conclusions" section.
-- Dmytro Rudnytskykh - "Sorting" part and "Introduction".
+- Dmytro Rudnytskykh - has implemented "Sorting" part and written "Introduction".
 - Mykola Mykhalych - "Problem 1: Dijkstra's Shortest-Path Algorithm" and has compiled all parts together.